jmchanti/P4E_InventoryPrinter/README.md

 ## Steps for completion

-1. Open `oddAbsolute.py`
+1. Open `counter.py`
-1. Complete the assignment as described in https://canvas.instructure.com/courses/3650963/assignments/25666008?module_item_id=55313407
+1. Complete the assignment as described in https://canvas.instructure.com/courses/3650963/assignments/25666026?module_item_id=55313483
-3. Note: complete the code inside the calculateAbsolute section.
+3. Note: complete the code inside the counter section.
 Each line should be indented between the comments in that file.
 For example

-calculateAbsolute():
+counter():
     all of the
     code you are writing
     should be indented 4 spaces